Melansia/SteganographyAndCryptography/README.md

 * [X] The last 3 bytes (values 0, 0, 3) are removed from the end of the Bytes Array.
 Then, the message is restored as a String from the Bytes Array (or 00000000 00000000 00000011 bits).
 The program then prints "Message:" and then the message itself on a new line.

+### Stage 4

+* [X] When the hide command is given and the secret message is input, the user is prompted for a password with the message "Password:".

+* [X] The program reads the password string and converts it to a Bytes Array.
+The first message byte will be XOR encrypted using the first password byte, the second message byte will be XOR encrypted with the second password byte, and so on.
+If the password is shorter than the message, then after the last byte of the password, the first byte of the password is used again.

+* [X] Three Bytes with values 0, 0, 3 are added to the encrypted Bytes Array.
+If the image size is adequate for holding the Bytes array, the result is hidden in the image like in the previous stage.

+* [X] When the show command is given and the filename is input, the user is prompted for the password with the message "Password:".
+The image is open and the encrypted Bytes Array are reconstructed , the program stops reading it when the bytes with the values 0, 0, 3 are found.
+The last three bytes are removed and the encrypted Bytes Array are decrypted using the password.

+* [X] Finally, the message is restored to the String type, and the program prints "Message:" and then the message itself on a new line.